 When students behave in ways that appear disrespectful, the teachers intervene, by again, naming the behaviours and asking if the behaviours are respectful.
-They also focus on the effects of the behaviour on the other person(s) and involve students in making choices about more appropriate behaviour: "One of our classroom rules that we established this year was about making good choices in things we say and do' (Gail, 3/3/03).
-Once again, teachers work with the students to ensure that they are aware of the choices they make.
-For example, a child in Nancy and David's class had to explain his choice to his mother after school.
+They also focus on the effects of the behaviour on the other person(s), involve students in making choices about more appropriate behaviour and ensuring that the students are aware of the choices they make and the resultant consequences.
+In all four classrooms, students are held accountable for the choices they make.
+For example, a child in Nancy and David's class had to explain to his mother after school, why he had not completed a task.
 When his mother asked why he had not finished his work, his reply was 'Because I made the wrong choice'.
 His mother, who also used the language of the classroom, said 'What choice did you make?' and the reply was, 'I decided to muck around' (observation, 11/2/03).